| |

 West wall

 This wall, 5.02m wide by 4.65m in height, represents the focal point of the chapel.
 As usual, the decor begins about 1.50m above floor-level.
-This bottom area still retains its red colour, with the two separating bands still being visible although they have lost most of their colour (see north-west corner).
+This bottom area still retains its red colour, with the two separating bands still being visible although they have lost most of their colour (see ).
 The top has the geometric frieze.

 The wall includes two false doors, each being 1.29m wide, each standing on a common ledge, which extends from the outer edges of the doors across the central section of the wall.
-The false doors extend to the full height of the wall, separated by a 1.50m central area and one of 0.47m on each side, all three areas containing parades of porters of offerings (see wall plan).
+The false doors extend to the full height of the wall, separated by a 1.50m central area and one of 0.47m on each side, all three areas containing parades of porters of offerings (see ).

 The two monuments are both stamped with the name of Ty, and are almost completely symmetrical.
 They include the traditional offering formulas, as well as the litany of titles of the deceased.